‘Prototyping is the materialisation of promising ideas’

-In this phase we always ask our clients the question: ‘What do you want to achieve with your prototype?’
+In this phase, we always ask our clients the question: ‘what do you want to achieve with your prototype?’
 ‘What makes your product or invention unique?’
-‘What is the essence?’.
-During this deep dive session we together peel off what is needed to win potential investors for you.
+“What’s the essence?”
+During our unique Design Session, we peel off what it takes to win potential investors for you.

-The results of this in the form of a mind map or a more extensive document forms our joint starting point for the rest of the process.
-Do you decide to continue with ICR3ATE after the design phase?
-Then the hours of this design session will not be calculated.
-If not, we will end this phase with an invoice for the hours spent.
+The results of this in the form of a mind map or more extensive document form our joint starting point for the rest of the process.
+After the design phase, do you decide to continue with ICR3ATE?
+Then the hours of this design session will not be charged.
+If not, we will complete this phase with an invoice for the hours spent.

 The intellectual property (IP) of the product idea always remains with the client.
-Already in the early stages of the process we record this in a non-disclosure agreement (NDA).
-Depending on the role and the type of software we develop, specific agreements are made about the algorithms we may develop.
+Already in the early stages of the process, we record this in a non-disclosure agreement (NDA).
+Depending on the role and type of software we develop, specific agreements are made about the algorithms that we may develop.

-In this step we make a functional description of what is minimal needed to develop a well-functioning prototype.
+In this step, we make a functional description of what is minimally needed to develop a well-working prototype.
 We will further develop the Minimum Viable Product (MVP).
 We can now also better estimate how much time and money it will take to develop the desired prototype.

-Whatever the idea, we usually need at least six weeks to get from concept to a working prototype.
-Is your idea still very premature at the start or is it particularly challenging or complex?
+Whatever the idea; as a rule, we need at least six weeks to get from concept to working prototype.
+Is your idea still very premature or very challenging or complex at the start?
 Then the development process can sometimes take up to two years.
-In this step four we can get this straight.
+In this step four, we can get this sharp.

-An innovation trajectory is by definition risky and therefore difficult to predict.
-By working closely together and tuning it often creates the mutual trust that you are cost-effectively doing the best for the issue and the client.
+An innovation process is by definition risky and therefore difficult to predict.
+By working closely together and aligning, the mutual trust often arises that you do the best for the issue and the client cost-effective.
 If you prefer a fixed price in advance, we can of course also make agreements about this.
-We always keep a margin to absorb setbacks in the process.
-At ICR3ATE we are always transparent about these hours and costs; whatever form of collaboration you choose as a client.
+We always keep a margin to deal with setbacks in the process.
+At ICR3ATE, we are always transparent about these hours and costs; whatever form of cooperation you choose as a client.

 Co-makership | client role

-After step four we know what it takes to make the prototype and start working on it in our multifunctional lab.
-Prototyping is done in two ways.
-As a client you can choose co-makership or operate from the client role.
+After step four, we know what it takes to make the prototype and get started in our multifunctional lab.
+Prototyping happens in two ways.
+As a client you can opt for co-makership or operate from the client role.

-You then choose to actively work with us to realise the prototype.
+You then choose to actively cooperate yourself to realize the prototype together with us.
 We then work together in our lab and are in constant contact with each other.

-In that case we will make the desired prototype, but we will maintain intensive contact during the rest of the process.
-As the client you will receive a delivery schedule, you will receive the first concept result and then the final prototype.
+In that case, we make the desired prototype, but maintain intensive contact during the rest of the process.
+As a client you get a delivery schedule, you receive the first concept result and then the final prototype.

-whichever shape you choose, our way of working is always personal, structured and intensive.
-Of course we also work remotely, but there is always the possibility to get together or talk to each other via video conferencing.
+Whatever form you choose, our way of working is always personal, structured and intensive.
+Of course we also work remotely, but there is always the possibility to get together or speak to each other via, for example, video conferencing.

-When the prototype is delivered you have something in your possession to step towards potential financiers.
-An exciting phase in which we can help you on your way.
-Is the product-market combination you have in mind viable?
-Who do you need to be with if you want to develop things further?
+Once the prototype has been delivered, you have something in your hands to move towards potential financiers.
+An exciting phase where we can help you a little further on your way.
+Is the product market combination you envision viable?
+Who do you have to be with if you want to continue to develop things?

-We have an extensive partnership network we can put you in touch with them if you wish.
-We can also provide an initial small serie of the prototype.
+We have an extensive partner network and can put you in touch with them if desired.
+We can also provide a first small series of the newly developed prototype.

-You’ve probably had an innovative idea that made you think: ‘I can conquer the world with this!’.
-You may have noticed that when you explain such an idea to someone else, they often understand part of your story.
+You’ve probably had an innovative idea where you thought, ‘this will allow me to conquer the world!’.
+Perhaps you have noticed that when you explain such an idea to someone else, one often understands part of your story.
 Many people find it difficult to imagine a new idea.